kubernetes-sigs/apisnoop/org/roadmap.md

 ## Prepare to Gate cncf/k8s-conformance PRs

-### KR1 Setup prow.cncf.ci
+### KR1 Setup prow.cncf.io

 This repo is outside kubernetes org.

 We'll need to set this up in a sustainable/supportable way.

-### KR2 Connect cncf/k8s-conformance to prow.cncf.ci
+### KR2 Connect cncf/k8s-conformance to prow.cncf.io

-Comments and admin actions from prow.cncf.ci
+Comments and admin actions from prow.cncf.io

 Will be made using the [cncf-ci](https://github.com/cncf-ci) bot/github account.